zrepl/zrepl/replication/design.md

 * network failures at any time
 * other instances of this algorithm executing the same step in parallel (e.g. concurrent replication to different destinations)

-To accomplish this goal, the algorithm **assumes ownersip of parts of the ZFS hold tag namespace and the bookmark namespace**:
+To accomplish this goal, the algorithm **assumes ownership of parts of the ZFS hold tag namespace and the bookmark namespace**:
 * holds with prefix `zrepl_STEP` on any snapshot are reserved for zrepl
 * bookmarks with prefix `zrepl_STEP` are reserved for zrepl